theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.20
+- Journal pages linked to Map Markers will be opened as modals within the map (you can disable this in the settings)

 ## Version 0.9.19
 - Fix for some theme modules breaking simple quest dialog themes
 - Fixed odd behaviour of callouts\inserts